sagar776-dev/FOC_Project1_Adventure_Game/README.md

     You can get the losing condition if you don't pick up the required items mentioned above.

-A public GitHub repo with your code in it (which you can submit directly to GradeScope) we should be able to run your game by running `python3 adventure.py [map name]` in a the base directory of a clone of your repo

-    Github URL mentioned above, and the code submitted to Gradescope
+Github URL mentioned below, and the code submitted to Gradescope

     URL: https://github.com/sagar776-dev/FOC_Project1_Adventure_Game

-A new map file that uses every extension (as applicable—help doesn’t affect the map)
+Cmd to execute and start the game:

+    > python3 adventure.py adventure_game.map

 Map file name: adventure_game.map